reactwg/react-native-releases/docs/guide-hermes-release.md

 The tag will be created as last step, and we need to wait for the whole process to end before React Native can start the Release.

+> [!Important]
+> If you are releasing a patch for legacy Hermes, you also have to bump the patch number [`hermes-compiler/package.json`](https://github.com/facebook/hermes/blob/release-v0.14/npm/hermes-compiler/package.json#L3) file from the `release-v0.XX` branch.
+> If you are releasing a patch for Hermes V1 for the latest version of React Native, you also have to bump the patch number [`hermes-compiler/package.json`](https://github.com/facebook/hermes/blob/250829098.0.0-stable/npm/hermes-compiler/package.json#L3) file from the `250829098.0.0-stable`

 #### For (Legacy) Hermes

-1. Set the branch to the release branch (e.g.: rn/0.83-stable)
+1. Set the branch to the release branch (e.g.: `release-v0.14`)
 2. Set the release type as `Release`

 #### For Hermes V1